Water Guns and Balloons

 How can a species consider itself advanced if it's willing to travel between the stars and not bring water balloons?

 - Bart used two water guns filled with ketchup and mustard to threaten Mr. Burns when he went on a date with Marge's mother.
+Burns tests Bart's willingness to go through with it, which costs him.

 - Ed, Edd n Eddy: one episode involving the tree house has the Eds using water balloons.
 Another has them selling turkey basters as water squirters.
 Also Eddy's El Mundo Stinkbomb.